probonopd/TSC/INSTALL.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Cleanup of cache and config may become unnecessary
-in future if automatic cache cleanup, config check
+in future [if automatic cache cleanup, config check
-and migration is added.
+and migration is added][5].

 ### Windows dependencies ###